Mikejo5000/vsts-docs-pr/docs/user-guide/VSTS-Screen-reader-guides.md

 VSTS is an application that enables teams to work better together.
 The experience is largely driven off the current team context, which is visible at the top left of the application.
 Depending on the current team, you will see different work items/kanban boards/pull requests.
 It is important to pick the team that you want to see work items for here before navigating to our other experiences.

+**Experience as a public user**

+VSTS has recently added public projects support, which allows a project to be publicly visible by anyone.
+If you are visiting a VSTS project as an anonymous user, you will probably be greeted with a read-only experience.
+The application may look different than you are used to, and the application may be for the most part disabled due to your lack of permissions.
+If you are having trouble using this experience, please reach out to us with feedback.

 **The Work Hub**

 The work hub consists of four sections, Work Items, Boards, Backlogs, and Queries.
 Work Items contains groupings of work items that show you the most pressing work of the day.
 This section is useful for quickly finding work that is assigned to you, or has been recently created.
 The hub consists of a grid displaying a list of work items, with a set of filters at the top that you can use to change the work items being shown.
 Clicking on a work item in the grid will take you to the Work Item Form.